-Behind every immaculate outfit or fabulous wardrobe, is an arsenal of reliable basics.
-It's all well and good having the latest it bag or trend piece, but getting dressed will always be difficult if you don't have the foundations right too.
+Behind every immaculate outfit or fabulous wardrobe is an arsenal of reliable basics.
+It's all well and good having the latest It bag or trend piece, but getting dressed will always be difficult if you don't have the foundations right too.
 Once you find the perfect black blazer, pair of jeans or pair of ankle boots, you never need to find another one again.
 So it's worth putting in the time to find the best versions of these staples—when you own the perfect jumper or white shirt, there's no need for mediocre duplicates that won't ever make you feel as good.
-This only-go-for-the-very-best approach to shopping not only leads to a tighter wardrobe that is made to last, but also a more polished look overall.
+This only-go-for-the-very-best approach to shopping leads to not only a tighter wardrobe that is made to last but also a more polished look overall.

 I have been guilty of buying lots of different hoops in the search for the perfect pair.
 But buying cheap versions that I don't look after properly rather than investing in a quality pair just wasn't cutting it.
 Jennifer Fisher is my favourite designer for hoops, as she creates simple mini hoops or more sculptural designs.

 A.P.C. creates its iconic moon-shaped crossbody bag in every colour you could hope for, but the classic brown and black leather versions will always remain chic.
 They're simple enough to go with every single outfit and practical too thanks to the size and compact shape.

 It can be difficult to find the perfect white T-shirt, as they are often a little too sheer, tight or have a neckline that doesn't sit quite right.
 Hannah Almassi says without question the best white T-shirt that exists is by Sunspel.
 Although a more purse-friendly runner-up has to be this one from Arket.